 - Long Manuscripts, up to 300 pages in length, $700

-All manuscripts should be double spaced and formatted in 12-point font.
+All manuscripts should be double spaced and formatted in 12-point font with standard margins.

-The deadline to submit work for this consultation program is March 31.
-The consultants will complete their work and respond to all participants by April 30.
+The deadline to submit work for this consultation program is January 31.
+Louella will complete her work and respond to all participants by February 28.

 Louella Bryant's Statement of Purpose

 "Great writing is meant to crush us, entertain and move us, return us to ourselves with some greater understanding of the world and its workings,” says editor Betsy Lerner in her book The Forest for the Trees.
 Certainly that is the response all writers want from our readers.
 But how do you accomplish it?
 First, you need commitment and perseverance, even on beautiful summer days, to sit and write and read and write more.
 It also helps to have a mentor, someone who sees promise in your writing and nurtures that promise.
 That’s where I come in.

 A mentor should help a writer find the heart of a story or essay.
 That is, instead of criticizing and tearing down your work, I’ll help you find precisely what you’re trying to say and how to coax that heart to the forefront of the piece, and I’ll do that by showing you how to listen to your own writing and trust what it’s trying to tell you.